-In order to be eligible to participate in the competition, players must be registered with UEFA within the requested deadlines to play for a club and fulfil all the conditions set out in the following provisions.
-Only players who are duly registered with UEFA by means of the list of 25 players can validly serve pending suspensions.
+Players are eligible to play in the competition if they fulfil all the player registration conditions throughout the competition, as set out in the present regulations.
+Only players who are duly registered with UEFA by means of the player list can validly serve pending suspensions.

-Each player must be duly registered with their national association as playing for the club concerned in accordance with the association’s own rules and those of FIFA, notably Annex 7 of the FIFA Regulations on the Status and Transfer of Players.
+Each player must be duly registered with their national association as playing for the club concerned in accordance with the association’s own rules and those of FIFA, notably the FIFA Regulations on the Status and Transfer of Players.

 Each player taking part in the competition must be in possession of a player’s registration licence issued by his association or a valid passport or identity card, each containing his photograph and giving full particulars of his date of birth (day, month, year).
 The referee or the UEFA match delegate may ask to see the passports/identity cards of the players listed on the match sheet.